 each RP.
 Without a Pblock defined, the following error is issued in

 ERROR: [DRC 23-20] Rule violation (HDPR-30) Missing PBLOCK On Reconfigurable Cell

 If this necessary floorplan is present in a top-level design constraints file, you can pull all the way from synthesis to bitstream generation.
 If not, the easiest way to create one is to stop and open the design after top-level synthesis.
-In the Netlist hierarchy view, right-click on the module that corresponds to the RP and select.
+In the Netlist hierarchy view, right-click the module that corresponds to the RP, and select.